raineorshine/npm-check-updates/README.md

 Example
 --------------

-Show the new dependencies available:
+Show any new dependencies for the project in the current directory:
 ```
 $ npm-check-updates